-The young princess being unable to learn the cause of her dejection, resolved to go and inquire of the Desert Fairy; and, accordingly, having prepared a cake for the lions, she also set off for her abode.
-It happened that All-Fair took exactly the same rout her mother had done before her; and coming to the fatal tree, which was loaded with oranges, she had a mind to pick some ! therefore, setting down her basket wherein she carried the cake, she plentifully indulged herself.
-The lions now began to roar, when All-Fair, looking for her cake, was thrown into the utmost trouble on finding it gone.
-As she was lamenting her deplorable situation, the Yellow Dwarf presented himself to her with these words :---"Lovely princess, dry up your tears, and hear what I am going to say: You need not proceed to the Desert Fairy to know the reason of your mother's indisposition, she is ungenerous enough to repent of having promised you, her adorable daughter, to me in marriage."---" How !" interrupted the princess; " iny mother promised me to you in marriage! you! such a fright as you!" ---" Nay, none of your scoffs," returned the Yellow Dwarf, "I wish you not to stir up my anger : if you will promise to marry me, I will be the tenderest and most loving husband in the world---if not, save yourself from the lions if you can."
-In short, the princess was forced to give her word that she would have him, but with such agony of mind, that she fell into a swoom; and when she recovered, she found herself in her own bed, finely adorned with ribbons, and a ring of a single red hair so fastened round her finger that it could not be got off.

-This adventure had the same effect upon All-Fair as the former had upon her mother.
+19 The young princess being unable to learn the cause of her dejection, resolved to go and inquire of the Derert Fairy; sands accordingly, having prepared a cake for the lions, she also set off for herilabode of it happened that All-Fair took exactly the same rout her mother had done before her; and coming to the fatal tree, which was loaded with oranges, she had a mind to pick some! therefore, setting down her basket wherein she carried the cake, she plentifully indulged herself."
+The lions now hegan to roar, when All-Fair, looking for her cake, was thrown ito the utmost trouble on finding it gone.
+As she was lamenting her deplorable situation, the Yellow Dwarf presented himselr to her with these words: Lovely princess, dry up your tears, and hear what I am going to say Ayou need not proceed to the Desert Fairy to know the reason of your mother's indisposition, she is ungenerous enough to repent of having promised you, her adorable daughter, to me in marriage!
+How!
+I interrupted the princess; my mother promised me to you in marriage! you ! such a fright as you!"
+Nay, none of your scoffs, "returned the Yellow Dwarf, "I wish you not to stir up my anger if you will promise to marry me, I will be the tenderest and most loving husband in the world if not, save yourself from the lions if you can.
+In short, the princess was forced to give her word that she would have him; but with such agony of mind, that she fell into a swoon, and when she recovered, she found herself in ther own bed, finely adorned with ribbons. and a ring of a single red hair so fastened round her finger that it could not be got off.
+This adventure had the same effect upon Ali-Fair as the former had upon her mother.
 She grew melancholy, which was remarked and wondered at by the whole court.
-The best way to divert her, they thought, would be to urge her to marry; which the princess, who was now become less obstinate on that point than formerly, consented to; and, thinking that such a pigmy as the Yellow Dwarf would not dare to contend with so gallent a person as the King of the Golden Mines, she fixed upon this king for her husband, who was exceedingly rich and powerful, and loved her to distraction.
-The most superb preparations were made for the nuptials, and the happy day was fixed; when, as they were proceeding to the ceremony, they saw moving towards them a box, whereon sat an old woman remarkable for her ugliness .--- " Hold queen and princess," cried she, knitting her brows, "re-member the promises you both made to my friend the Yellow Dwarf.
-I am the Desert Fairy, and if All-Fair does not marry him, I swear by my coif, I will burn my crutch."
-The queen and princess were struck motionless by this unexpected greeting of the Fairy; but the Prince of the Golden Mines was exceedingly wroth; and, holding his sword to her throat, "Fly wretch !" said he, or thy malice shall cost thee thy life."
-No sooner had he uttered these words, than. the top of the box flying off, out came the Yellow Dwarf, mounted upon a large
+The best way to divert her, they thought, would be to urge her to marry; which the princess, who was now become less obstinate on that point than formerly, consented to; and thinking that such a pigmy as the Yellow Dwarf would not dare to contend with so gallant a person as the King of the Golden Mines; she fixed upon this king for her husband, who was exceedingly rich and powerful, and loved her to distraction.
+The most superb preparations were made for the nuptials' and the happy day was fixed; when, as they were proceeding to the ceremony, they saw moving towards them a box, whereon sat an old woman remarkable for her ugliness.-" Hold queen and princess," cried she, knitting her brows, "remember the promises you both made to my friend the Yellow Dwarf.
+Lain the Desert Fairy, and if All-Fair does not marry him, I swear by my coif, I will burn my crutch."
+The queen and princess were struck motionless by this unexpected greeting of the Fairy; but the Prince of the Golden Mines was exceeding worth; and, holding his sword to her throat, "Fly wretch!" said he, or thy malice shall cost thee thy life."
+No sooner had he uttered these words, than the top of the box flying off, out came the Yellow Dwarf, mounted upon a large hair round her finger.
+X9 4 10 00 11 11 11 11